mcorpos/securitytodos/readme.md

 > Helping you get organized with home computer security tasks

 ## Origin
-Matt wanted a better way of sharing and organizing home computer security tasks
-- something easier to digest and follow through with than a long detailed email.
+Matt wanted a better way of sharing and organizing home computer security tasks, something easier to digest and follow through with than a long detailed email.
 The [TodoMVC team](http://todomvc.com) offered a great starting point with a client-only TODO app with AngularJS.